Continuous-wave laser absorption spectroscopy of the Thorium-229 nucleus

-A frequency-quadrupled high power laser at 1187\,nm (Toptica TA-FHG pro) with an output power of $\approx$\,500\,mW at 296.8\,nm is used to generate the fundamental radiation for the final single-pass second harmonic generation (SHG) step from 296.8\,nm to 148.4\,nm~\cite{Lal:2025}.
-This step is based on SHG in a random quasi phase-matched (RQPM) strontium tetraborate (SrB$_4$O$_7$, SBO) crystal placed in a vacuum chamber, followed by dichroic mirrors to separate the fundamental UV radiation from the generated VUV beam.
+A high power laser at 1187\,nm is frequency-quadrupled to $\approx$\,500\,mW of 296.8\,nm radiation.
+This radiation is used in the final single-pass second harmonic generation (SHG) step from 296.8\,nm to 148.4\,nm.
+This step is based on SHG in a random quasi phase-matched (RQPM)~\cite{baudrier2004rqpm,Trabs:16} strontium tetraborate (SrB$_4$O$_7$, SBO) crystal placed in a vacuum chamber.
 For stable SHG output power, the SBO crystal is kept under high purity N$_2$ (purity 5.0) environment at 1013\,mbar pressure.
 The chamber with the SBO crystal is separated from the vacuum beamline by a MgF$_2$ viewport.
 The VUV beam is guided to the spectroscopy chamber and aligned to the Th-229 crystal using a photomultiplier tube (PMT) positioned behind the crystal (see Fig.~\ref{fig:setup}).
-A movable mirror allows to re-direct the beams into a VUV spectrometer for diagnostics and power measurements.
+A movable mirror allows to re-direct the beams into a VUV spectrometer (HP Spectroscopy easyLIGHT) for diagnostics and power measurements.
 About 1\,nW of VUV power at 148.4\,nm is generated from 350\,mW of fundamental power~\cite{Lal:2025}.
 It is reduced due to losses from three dichroic mirrors, two MgF$_2$ viewports and a collimation lens.
 Further losses appear due to Fresnel reflections, significant scattering from both crystal facets, and the VUV transmission of the Th:CaF$_2$ crystal.
 Therefore, the final VUV optical power measured after the crystal is $\approx$\,70\,pW.

 Initially, an overview VUV spectrum of the nuclear quadrupole structure is recorded using the TA-FHG pro laser, frequency stabilized at the wavelength of 1187\,nm to a relevant mode of an infrared frequency comb (Menlo FC1500-250-ULN) by an offset frequency phase lock.
 The repetition rate of the frequency comb is stabilized by locking another comb mode to a high-finesse cavity stabilized external-cavity laser (Menlo ORS) at 1542\,nm located at the TU Wien Atominstitut (ATI).
+The VUV radiation linewidth in this operation mode is in the order of 300\,kHz (see Methods for explanations).
+The frequency lock of the TA-FHG laser to a comb mode is used for an initial search and a wide scan of the fluorescence and absorption spectra.